dsaronin/kibali/README.md

 ## Usage

-at the head of every controller for which you wish to control user access, you'll need to place an _access_control_ macro which is used to generate a before_filter for the authorization checks.
+At the head of every controller for which you wish to control user access, you'll need to place an _access_control_ macro which is used to generate a before_filter for the authorization checks.
 In the testing, I had to place the parameter in a seperate statement because syntax errors were encountered.
-That might just be cause of the limited test structure used.
+That might be due to the limited test structure used.
 I'll show both forms here.

 Unauthorized access yields an exception: Kibali::AccessDenied .
 Syntax errors in formulating the control parameters will also raise an exception: Kibali::SyntaxError .